 According to the Identity Fraud Study by Javelin Strategy & Research, in 2020, identity fraud cost Americans $43 billion.
 That makes people like Eva Velasquez incredibly relevant.
 A guest speaker on numerous media outlets including CNBC Nightly Business Report, Forbes, and Bloomberg, Eva Velasquez is an expert on fraud prevention, identity theft, online scams and scammers.
-Follow her on these social media platforms:

-3. Brian Krebbs, Investigative Reporter
+3. Brian Krebs, Investigative Reporter

 4. Eva Galperin, Director of Cybersecurity at Electronic Frontier Foundation (EFF)

 Eva Galperin’s passion for protecting vulnerable populations from data privacy violations is evident in over a decade of work in cybersecurity.
 From researching malware in Asia to writing cyber security training materials for everyday users, she advocates for privacy protections for all.
-Take a look at the educational content on eff.org, and follow Eva here:

 5. Steve Morgan, Editor-in-Chief at Cybercrime Magazine & Executive Producer at Cybercrime Radio

 A prolific researcher, publisher, journalist, and author, Steve Morgan is a sought-after expert on cybercrime.
 He prepares annual reports on cybercrime featuring statistical data referenced by tech industry leaders worldwide.
-Follow him here:

 6. Tyler Cohen Wood, Talk Show Host & Cybersecurity Influencer

 Cybersecurity expert, writer, and host of MyConnectedLife, Tyler Cohen Wood uses her platforms to teach internet users how to navigate the online world while protecting their children, businesses, and privacy.
-Connect with Tyler on these platforms:

 7. Dan Arel, Data Privacy Advocate

 Parent, tech enthusiast, and freelance columnist, Dan Arel offers insights covering the intersection of parenting, technology, and youth hockey.
-You can find him on the following channels:

 8. Pierogi, Founder of the Scammer Payback YouTube Channel

 Cybersecurity specialist, video creator, and scammer vigilante, Pierogi uses his platforms to expose scammers and dissect how they operate.
-Learn how scammers think by following his platforms:

 9. Henry, CEO of Techlore

 Owner of Techlore, a platform on a mission to spread privacy and security to the masses, Henry uses his knowledge and influence to help people worldwide make privacy, security, and anonymity accessible.
 He also cohosts Surveilance Report, a weekly security and privacy news podcast.
-Follow Henry here:

-10. Dimitri Shelest, Founder & CEO of OneRep
+10. Dimitri Shelest, Founder & CEO of Onerep

-Make 2022 Your Year for Safety
+Make 2022 your year for safety

 As technology evolves and more activities migrate to the internet, our physical lives will increasingly integrate with our online ones.
-In that sense our online privacy becomes our safety, too.
+In that sense, our online privacy becomes our safety, too.
 This upcoming year, follow online privacy experts to become a more cyber-savvy version of yourself, prevent attacks on your privacy, and stay safe both on and offline.